nilesr/formgen/README.md

 This would display "2017-03-05" instead of "2017-03-05T00:00:00.0000000" in the `display_col` field

+You can change the behavior of clicking on a row by changing the global `clicked` function.
+The default implementation is this

+	var clicked = function clicked(table_id, row_id) {
+		odkTables.openDetailView({}, table_id, row_id);
+	}

+If you wanted to open a detail with sub list view or something, just set clicked to something different in your customJsOl (without the leading `var`)

 ### Detail views

 For `make_detail`, you almost certainly need to set `main_col` to something, so for tea houses